 In a shallow dish, combine the oil and the bread crumbs.
 Use your hands to make sure the oil is distributed evenly.
 Toss in a pinch of salt.

 Prepare your vegetables or tofu into pieces the size of your choosing.
 They could be bitesize, nugget shaped, cubes....
 Frozen vegetable work great because they are already tender, and cook quickly (Work with them while they are still frozen).
 Add your pieces to the chickpea mix and coat completely.
 Transfer the pieces to the breading mixture.
 Lightly press the panko onto your pieces, and then remove them to a tray while you complete the rest of the batch.

 Follow the directions on your particular air fryer.
-Each brand, model, and style are different, and reach different temperatures affecting the cookin times.
+Each brand, model, and style are different, and reach different temperatures affecting the cooking times.
 For the ones I used (Philips Airfryer and Breville Smart Oven Air), the temperature ranged from about 390 to 400 Fahrenheit.
 At those temperatures, you’re looking at about 10 to 20 minutes of cooking time.
 The key is golden brown and crispy.
-Don’t be afraid to toss them or turn them as the cooke to make sure they are browning evenly.
+Don't be afraid to toss them or turn them as the cook to make sure they are browning evenly.
 When they’re golden brown and crispy, they’re done.

 - 2 tablespoons rice wine vinegar

 - 1/4 cup veggie stock or water with enough bouillon to make 1/4 cup of broth.

 - dried chili or chili flakes to taste